jvierstra/jvierstra.github.io/_resources/dgf.md

 ## Downloads

 A web directory containing all of the material for download is available [here](https://resources.altius.org/~jvierstra/projects/footprinting.2020/).
-Note: the same versions of some of the processed data is also persistently hosted at [ZENODO](https://doi.org/10.5281/zenodo.3603548).
+Note: the same versions of some of the processed data is also persistently hosted at [ZENODO](https://doi.org/10.5281/zenodo.3603548) and the [ENCODE Project Portal](http://www.encodeproject.org).
 All files correspond to human genome build `GRChr38/hg38`.
 See below for [file format descriptions](#appendix-file-format-descriptions).

 - **Metadata containing information about the 243 biosamples analyzed** ([excel](https://resources.altius.org/~jvierstra/projects/footprinting.2020/Supplementary_Table_1.xlsx)) (corresponds to manuscript *Supplementary Table 1*)